Thousands Defy Protest Ban In Paris, Police Use Teargas To Disperse The Crowds

 Across the country, at least 130 people involved in protests were arrested, which includes the 42 detained in Paris.
 A total of around 106,000 people took to the streets in France on Saturday.

-Interior Minister Christophe Castaner laid the blame solely at the feet of Marine Le Pen, head of the far-right party National Rally and Macron’s opponent in the last elections.
+Interior Minister Christophe Castaner laid the blame solely at the feet of Marine Le Pen, head of the far-right party National Rally and Macron’s opponent in the last election.
 Le Pen has been inciting anger and encouraging people to protest on the Champs Elysées despite an official ban on the practice at the location.

 “Today, the far right has mobilized,” Castaner told reporters.
 “The security forces perfectly anticipated this situation.
 The right to protest cannot go beyond the respect of the fundamental law of our country.”